ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 ## Notebook Description

 This Jupyter Notebook (`etl_extract.ipynb`) demonstrates **full and incremental data extraction** techniques using a simulated hospital admissions dataset.
 It showcases how to:
+- Generate a **simulated dataset** of hospital admissions for 60 days.

-- Perform a **full extraction** of all records from the CSV file.
+- Perform a **full extraction** of all records from the generated dataset.
 - Run an **incremental extraction** of only new or updated records since the last checkpoint.
 - Maintain and update the **last extraction timestamp** for efficient future runs.

 **Note:**
-The notebook includes **detailed markdown explanations** for each step, making the ETL process clear, educational, and easy to follow for students and beginners.
+The notebook includes **detailed markdown explanations** for each step, making the Extraction process clear, educational, and easy to follow for students and beginners.

 ---